john-chapman/john-chapman.github.io/_posts/2017-05-03-compute-tips-2.md

 vec2 uv = vec2(THREAD_ID.xy) / vec2(TEXTURE_SIZE.xy) + 0.5 / vec2(TEXTURE_SIZE.xy);
 {% endhighlight %}

-There may be some cases where you want the previous behavior, for example when sampling a function at regular intervals.
-Just be aware of the difference between the two mappings.
+This is almost always what you want when writing to a texture from compute, assuming that the aim is to resample the output of the compute shader using texture filtering.